Anna-Nirvana/birdsarereal/index.md

 _When you are finished, turn left and walk up to the pavilion.
 Stop among the colorful sculptures._

-## Time to nest!
+## Nest
-If you're a bird, you start out your life in a comfy little egg.
-That makes you **OVIPAROUS**.
+If you're a bird, you're **OVIPAROUS** -- that means you start out your life in a comfy little egg.
 Well, little if you're a hummingbird––only about 1/2 an inch long––but not if you're an ostrich.
 A single ostrich egg can weigh up to five pounds.

 Tree swallows lay bright pink eggs.